Federated Learning with Quantum Secure Aggregation: Experiment results

 To explore the performance of QSA and QNN in FL under real scenarios, we conduct numerical experiments simulating real-world situations.
 We explore the effect of federated learning using QSA and QNN on participants' local models by changing the way the data is divided.

-In Fig. \ref{amazingresult}, we show the improvement of QNN in federated learning under four different scenarios.
-The four cases are: equal data size and the same distribution of labels, unequal data size and the same distribution of labels, equal data size and different distribution of labels, unequal data size and different distribution of labels.
+In Fig. \ref{amazingresult}, we show the improvement of QNN in federated learning under unequal data size and different distribution of labels.
 We performed 30 experiments for each condition and plotted curves with confidence intervals.
 We found that after federated learning, the global model performed better on each of the three parties' respective test sets than the models trained by the three parties individually.
 In particular, it is most helpful to the participants with a small amount of data, and less helpful to the participants with the largest amount of data.
 It shows that federated learning is beneficial to the party with less data.
 In addition, in the case of different distributions of labels, some participants may have inherent defects in the data, resulting in poor performance of the trained model.
 However, after federated learning, each participant contributes their own unique data, making the global model of federated learning close to the upper limit of accuracy that QNN can achieve.\\